beego/beedoc/en/Overview_Introduction.md

 # Introduction

-This manual documents aspects of Beego web framework.
+This manual documents aspects of beego app framework.

-### New to Beego?
+### New to beego?

 Read about the [concepts](/docs/Overview_Concepts).